 It is critical that students and their parents/guardians consult with academic advisors/counselors prior to registering for courses for which they intend to obtain credits to meet high school graduation requirements.
-More information about other provisions for earning credit are discussed in MCPS Regulation ISB-RA, High School Graduation Requirements, found at www.montgomeryschoolsmd.org/departments/policy/pdf/isbra.pdf.
+More information about other provisions for earning credit are discussed in MCPS Regulation ISB-RA, High School Graduation Requirements, found at ww2.montgomeryschoolsmd.org/departments/ policy/detail.aspx?recID=252&policyID=ISB-RA§ionID=9.